One Documented Process Saves 240 Hours a Year

 Three costs compound quietly:

-For a 10-person company, the combined cost of these three factors conservatively reaches $40,000-$80,000 per year in wasted labor, quality failures, and knowledge reconstruction.
+For a 10-person practice, the combined cost of these three factors conservatively reaches $40,000-$80,000 per year in wasted labor, quality failures, and knowledge reconstruction.

-Why doesn’t every business just document their processes?
+Why doesn’t every practice just document their processes?

 Because it feels slow.
 Writing down a process takes 30-60 minutes.
 Explaining it verbally takes 10 minutes.
 The math seems to favor the verbal route — until you multiply by the number of times you’ll explain it.
 A 45-minute documentation investment that eliminates 20 future explanations saves 285 minutes.
 The payback is 6x, but it’s invisible because the savings are distributed across months.

 Because “we’re too small.”
-Small business owners often believe documentation is a corporate overhead — something companies with 500 employees need but a 15-person shop doesn’t.
+Small practice owners often believe documentation is a corporate overhead — something practices with 500 employees need but a 15-person shop doesn’t.
 The opposite is true.
-In a large company, institutional knowledge is distributed across dozens of people.
-In a 15-person company, it’s concentrated in 2-3 heads.
+In a large organization, institutional knowledge is distributed across dozens of people.
+In a 15-person practice, it’s concentrated in 2-3 heads.
 Documentation matters more when the knowledge is fragile, not less.

 Because nobody owns it.
 Documentation without ownership decays.
 Someone writes a process document, it goes into a shared folder, the process evolves over the next six months, and the document becomes a historical artifact rather than an operating manual.
 The document is there, but it’s wrong — which is worse than not having one at all.